-The Doctoral Program of Study specifies 57 semester hours of course work, 18 of which are the common core, a qualifying Examination and a minimum of 9 semester hours of Dissertation Writing.
+The Doctoral Program of Study specifies 57 semester hours of course work, 18 of which are the common core, a Qualifying Examination and a minimum of 9 semester hours of Dissertation Writing.
 In support of the dissertation process, the following research courses are offered from which students must take a minimum of 6 semester hours.
-Additional research courses offered are

-INEE 7325-Research in Comparative Educational Systems of the World
+INEE 8325-Research in Comparative Educational Systems of the World

-INEE 7350-Research in Entrepreneurship
+INEE 8350-Research in Entrepreneurship

-INEE 7355-Cultural Aspects of Research
+INEE 8355-Cultural Aspects of Research

-EDUC 6364-Advanced Quantitative Research
+EDUC 7364-Advanced Quantitative Research

-EDUC 7350-Constructing Research Design
+EDUC 8350-Constructing Research Design

-EDUC 7355-Qualitative Research Methods
+EDUC 8355-Qualitative Research Methods

-The curriculum also includes core and elective courses in the fields of Leadership Studies, Organizational Studies, Education, and Business.
+The curriculum also includes core and elective courses in fields including Leadership Studies, Organizational Studies, Education, and Business.
 In addition, there are unique opportunities for domestic and international internships.